Suareguen/React-Native-Example-Class/README.md

 To create an account in Expo’s website.
 The computer and the mobile phone need to be connected to the same WiFi network.
-We need download Expo Go in the App Store.
+We need download Expo Go in the App Store.We need download Expo Go in the App Store.

+## First Steps

+First when we start the project and open the Code Editor we shuould see the following project structure: